paul-freeman/mcerp/README.rst

 - officially adds the 3-clause BSD licesnse text to the software (this license has been specified in the mcerp PyPI package for years)

+- supports SciPy >= 1.0 by removing the scipy.stats.signaltonoise function

 Main Features
 =============